 [1, 'a', [2, 3], ['b', 'c']]

-The first list is a list of ints.
-The second is a list of strs.
-The third is a mix of ints and strs.
-The fourth shows just how versatile lists are; here we have a list that contains an int, a str, a list of ints and a list of strs.
+The first list is a list of integers.
+The second is a list of strings.
+The third is a mix of integers and strings.
+The fourth shows just how versatile lists are; here we have a list that contains an integer, a string, a list of ints and a list of strings.

-Need to say, we can assign a list to a variable.
+Need I say that we assign a list to a variable?
 An object of any type can to assigned to a variable.

 >>> mixed_list = [1, 'a', [2, 3], ['b', 'c']]